ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 couldn’t be reproduced.

-Spoiler: this is due to the behavior of {tidytext} which doesn’t accept the output of the new {rtweet}.
-The problem is almost solved (well, it has shifted), but I thought these comments and mails were the perfect occasion for me to talk a little bit about how to return to previous version of a specific package.

-And also, to provide a little workaround about the current error thrown when trying to mine the `hashtags` column of the {rtweet} output.
+Spoiler: this is due to the behavior of {tidytext}, which doesn’t accept the output of the new {rtweet}.
+The problem is almost solved (well, it has shifted, as you’ll se below).
+I thought the answer to these comments and mails would also be the **perfect occasion for me to talk a little bit about how to return to previous versions of a package** (and also, to provide a little workaround about the current error thrown when trying to mine the `hashtags` column of the {rtweet} output).

 ## New {rtweet} vs previous {tidytext}

-The update of {rtweet} waws published on CRAN on 2017-11-16, (so after I published the blogposts / slides I just mentioned).
+The update of {rtweet} was published on CRAN on 2017-11-16, (so after I published the blogposts / slides I just mentioned).
 It comes with a new
 feature: list columns.

-Problem is: you can’t pass a data frame containing list-columns to `tidytext::unnest_tokens`, in version 0.1.5 of tidytext.
+Problem is: **you can’t pass a data frame containing list-columns** to `unnest_tokens` in version 0.1.5 of {tidytext}.
 This was prevented by the third to fifth lines of `tidytext:::unnest_tokens.data.frame`:

 ``` r
 if (any(!purrr::map_lgl(tbl, is.atomic))) {